bsssssss/tidal.nvim/NOTES.md

 }
 ```

-Where the first values in messages table are:
+Where the values in messages table are:

 - pattern id
 - delta time (in utc time ??)